 Mid-career, Thorson’s work began to include as much news processing as advertising.
 She collaborated on a number of projects with the Project for Excellence in Journalism, and eventually began partnering with U.S. metropolitan newspapers focusing on audience development and newspaper management and economics.
 She worked for many years on research with Morris newspapers including the Florida Times-Union of Jacksonville, as well as with the St. Louis Post-Dispatch, Kansas City Star, Los Angeles Times, Minneapolis Star-Tribune, and the Seattle Times, among others.

-Thorson has published more than 160 journal articles and chapters, and authored or edited 14 books.
+Thorson has more than 300 publications and has authored or edited 17 books.
 She is widely cited, indeed one of the most cited scholars in advertising.
 Her theory work with Shelly Rodgers (2000, 2017) on the “interactive advertising model” is one of the most cited theory articles in advertising.
 She was one of the first to explore “interactive advertising” (book with David Schumann, 1999), and then “digital advertising” (book with Shelly Rodgers, 2017, see review in Luang, 2017).
 A long-time member of the American Academy of Advertising, Thorson won the organization’s Outstanding Contribution to Research Award, and is one of only two female Fellows of AAA.
 Three of Thorson’s doctoral advisees have won the AAA Best Dissertation Proposal Award.

 In the last few years, Thorson has begun weaving together fundamental theory about how people process news and how they cope with advertising.
 She is currently articulating an evolutionary perspective to help understand the processes and environments that motivate people to approach and avoid news and advertising.
 Importantly this approach allows use of research done before the digital revolution to transition to usefulness for understanding news and advertising in their new guises on the internet.
 Thorson is also working on news consumption patterns and fake news and fact-checking efforts; several projects exploring youth political socialization, and how news stories about controversial and politicized subjects (e.g., global warming, vaccination importance) can be rewritten in ways that reduce the wholesale rejection of them by those who tend to reject fact-based information when it is inconsistent with their world views.